threedworld-mit/tdw/Documentation/python/add_ons/replicant.md

 Drop a held target object.

 The action ends when the object stops moving or the number of consecutive `communicate()` calls since dropping the object exceeds `self.max_num_frames`.

+When an object is dropped, it is made non-kinematic.
+Any objects contained by the object are parented to it and also made non-kinematic.
+For more information regarding containment in TDW, [read this](../../lessons/semantic_states/containment.md).

 | Parameter | Type | Default | Description |
 | --- | --- | --- | --- |